m-wojnar/reinforced-lib/docs/source/examples.rst

     from reinforced_lib.agents import ThompsonSampling
     from reinforced_lib.exts import IEEE_802_11_ax

-In the first line we include the ns3-ai structures which enables us the use of the shared memory comunication.
+In line 6 we include the ns3-ai structures which enables us the use of the shared memory comunication.
 Next we import the ``RLib`` class which is the main interface of the library that merges the agent with the environment.
-We chose the ThompsonSampling agent to demonstrate the manager performance.
-The environment will be of course 802.11ax, so we use the appropriate extension.
+We chose the :ref:`Thompson sampling <Thompson Sampling>` agent to demonstrate the manager performance.
+The environment will be of course :ref:`802.11ax <IEEE 802.11ax>`, so we import an appropriate extension.

 .. code-block:: python
     :linenos:
+    :lineno-start: 13

     class Env(Structure):
     _pack_ = 1